Nicole Marie Hilton Sacrament Meeting Talk (with added media)

 Nevertheless, I kept on sitting there.
 I had this feeling that I just needed to.

 Then, in walks *Boston, fifteen minutes late (to the activity she organized, mind you).
 She looked stressed.
 We discussed our options, and who else might be coming, but no one came.

 We figured, since the whole activity was paid for, and we were both famished, why not skip the bowling and just go out to eat?

 I called Sarah and her group, and told them not to wait up for me, and to go to Cedar City and Sushi Burrito without me.

 Then Boston recommended we go to Sakura, which was a rare (and expensive) treat—one of my favorite sushi places of all time.
 We saw a great Habachi show, I ordered my favorite thing off the menu, and I got to comfort Boston, who told me it had been one of the worst weeks of her entire life.
 She had broken up with her boyfriend of two and a half years on Monday, and had been really torn about it.
 I was able to commiserate with her, and offer her consolation.

 As I drove away, I not only marveled that God had answered my hankering for sushi—for free, and with such class—but that he had prevented the following scene, which came into my mind.
-I pictured Brittany, at the end of the hardest week ever, walking into the bowling place, looking around, and finding no one at the activity she had planned—me having ignored the spirit and gone off in a different direction to spend money I did not have for second class sushi I didn’t know I didn’t want.
+I pictured Boston, at the end of the hardest week ever, walking into the bowling place, looking around, and finding no one at the activity she had planned—me having ignored the spirit and gone off in a different direction to spend money I did not have for second class sushi I didn’t know I didn’t want.

 I gripped the steering wheel and prayed as I drove: “Father, I don’t know how you make use of someone as disobedient and lost as me, but despite all my stumbling through the fog of this world, somehow you still do.
 And I love you for it.”